intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

    flows, this may result in the signal being absent but allows it to be present when needed."

-Intentional distribution applies to other informal flow directions as well.
+This guideline applies also in the other direction as well.
 For instance, a network element should not unintentionally leak information that is visible to endpoints.
 An explicit decision is needed for a specific information to be provided, along with analysis of the security and privacy implications of that information.